Course Outline

 Description

-This foundation course develops your knowledge and understanding of the fundamental relationships between our environment and human health.
-You will apply complex systems thinking and socio-ecological models of health to explore the nature, scope and consequences of local and global environmental changes, culture, economics and politics on human and ecosystem health.
-Topics include: global atmospheric changes; water quality and supply; aquatic ecosystems; agriculture and food security; emerging diseases and antibiotic resistance; energy and transport; and sustainable development goals.
+This foundation course develops your knowledge and understanding of the fundamental relationships between our environment, climate and human health.
+You will apply complex systems thinking and socio-ecological models of health to explore the nature and consequences of changes in environment, climate, culture, economics, and politics on human and ecosystem health.
+Topics include: global climatic changes; water quality and supply; aquatic ecosystems; agriculture and food security; emerging diseases and antibiotic resistance; urbanisation, energy, and transport; and sustainable development goals.

 How will this course be delivered?